42BV/ai-hackathon/README.md

 - Users and reviews: AI generated reviews combined with user data.
 Used for function calling example
   - This dataset is loaded into your local database automatically.
 It is not embedded in Elasticsearch
   - Database tables: `app_user` and `user_review`
 - Users and tickets: AI generated service desk tickets.
-Part of the `lab` assignment
+Part of the [LAB.md](src%2Fmain%2Fjava%2Fnl%2F_42%2Fspringai%2Fhackathon%2Fchatbot%2Flab%2FLAB.md)`lab` assignment
   - This dataset is loaded into your local database, and is already fully embedded in the Elasticsearch vector store
-  - Cool part about this dataset: New tickets created by the AI will also be embedded automatically.
-So others will be able to see your tickets!
   - Database tables: `app_user` and `ticket`
   - Index: `ai-hackathon-ticket`
 - Bee movie: bzzzt...